FWU-DE/licence-connect/README.md

 ### Environment Variables

 The application requires several environment variables to be set for proper configuration.
-Inside the `docker` folder, there is an `.env.example` file containing all possible (required and optional) variables as well as some explanatory comments.
+Inside the root folder, there is an `.env.example` file containing all possible (required and optional) variables as well as some explanatory comments.
 This file should be used as a template for the actual .env file.
 All environment variables must be set before running any local mvn commands or trying to run the app without docker.